Prebiotics For Dogs

 While certain dog foods now have the word “prebiotics” on the front label, check the product’s ingredient list.
-Look for the long word “fructooligosaccharides,” or FOS for short.
+Look for the long term “fructooligosaccharides,” or FOS for short.
 Foods with this word have one of the best prebiotics now available.
-Although the name seems very scientific, it actually refers to a fiber, according to Dicke.
-“FOS is found naturally in certain fruits, vegetables and grains,” she explains.
-“However, the concentration is typically very low and does not provide the desired health benefits.”
+Although the name seems very scientific, it refers to fiber, according to Dicke.
+“FOS is found naturally in certain fruits, vegetables, and grains,” she explains.
+“However, the concentration is typically deficient and does not provide the desired health benefits.”

 Sixty-five percent of your dog’s immune system is in its digestive tract.
 To infect your dog’s body, germs and other invaders must break through a mucous membrane barrier of cells lining the gut.
 Like a wall, this barrier can prevent unwanted organisms from moving into the body.

-When FOS is broken down, it produces short-chain fatty acids, which serve as food or energy for the cells of the mucosal barrier, promoting their health and integrity.
-An increasing population of beneficial bacteria help to crowd out bad bacteria through physical competition for space and nutrients, as well as producing substances detrimental to the undesirable bacteria.
+When FOS is broken down, it produces short-chain fatty acids, which serve as food or energy for the mucosal barrier’s cells, promoting their health and integrity.
+An increasing population of beneficial bacteria helps crowd out harmful bacteria through physical competition for space and nutrients and produce substances detrimental to the undesirable bacteria.

 Beyond supporting the immune system, prebiotics may also lead to other health benefits in your dog.
-Research on humans, who use prebiotics in a similar way, found that prebiotics appear to reduce inflammation.
+Research on humans, who similarly use prebiotics, found that prebiotics appears to reduce inflammation.
 “Just as some foods can lead to poor health, it’s no surprise that others can have positive effects,” said Dr. Louis Montaner, editor of the Journal of Leukocyte Biology, which recently published a study on prebiotics.

-Prebiotics have also been shown to cut the development of skin allergies in human babies.
+Prebiotics has also been shown to cut the development of skin allergies in human babies.
 A study in the journal Archives of Disease in Childhood reported that prebiotics — very similar to those found in breast milk — ward off a dangerous form of dermatitis.
-Puppies receive comparable prebiotics from their mothers when they nurse, so it’s possible that prebiotics in dog food help prevent skin and coat problems in adult dogs.
+Puppies receive comparable prebiotics from their mothers when they nurse, so prebiotics in dog food help may prevent skin and coat problems in adult dogs.

-How to Begin Feeding a Dog Food Containing Prebiotics
+How to Begin Feeding Your Dog, Food Containing Prebiotics

-If your dog is not currently eating a food that contains prebiotics and you’d like to make the switch, there should be a transition period of mixing the new food with your dog’s current diet.
-Here’s a sample feeding schedule over a week’s time:
+If your dog is not currently eating food containing prebiotics and you’d like to make the switch, there should be a transition period of mixing the new food with your dog’s current diet.
+Here’s a sample feeding schedule over a week:

-- Days 2 and 3: Mix half of old food with half of new food.
+- Days 2 and 3: Mix half of the old food with half of the new food.

-- Days 4 to 6: Give your dog three-fourths of the new prebiotics-containing food and one-fourth of its former chow.
+- Days 4 to 6: Give your dog three-fourths of the new prebiotics-containing diet and one-fourth of its former chow.

 - Day 7: Begin feeding your dog 100 percent of the new product.